AlecBlance/S3BucketList/README.md

-# BucketList
+# S3BucketList

-BucketList is a Firefox plugin that records S3 Buckets found in requests.
+S3BucketList is a Firefox plugin that records S3 Buckets found in requests.
 It is currently a work in progress and additional features will be added in the future.

 ![](screenshot.png)